RobertMyles/website/content/cv.md

 ### Data Scientist, Avanade, São Paulo
 - 08/2017 — Present

-I currently work for Avanade in the São Paulo office.
-So far, I've been working on integrating R and Python into larger applications and creating business analytics solutions.
+I currently work at Avanade in São Paulo.
+So far, my contributions have been in the following areas: sentiment analysis, audio analysis, machine & deep learning, BI, data visualization and data tidying.
+I've given a course on tidy data and several tutorials on the R language.

 ### São Paulo City Council
 - 03/2017 — 07/2017